tigerhead/CarND-Vehicle-Detection-Tracking/README.md

 #### Assemble pipeline
 Following steps are assembled together to implement the pipeline to process single image frame in the video:

-    1) Use liding-window technique to identify postive windows contains vehicle object.
+    1) Use sliding-window technique to identify positive windows contains vehicle object.

     2) Use heatmap technique to eliminate negative positive detection.